Ebad574/Ebad574/README.md

 ## What I’m Working On
 - Building my GitHub profile with good version control practices
 - Completing assignments related to UX design and prototyping
-- Expanding my knowledge of programming and development
+- Expanding my knowledge of programming.

 ## Current Employment
 - I am working in asset protection at Walmart for the time being until i complete my studies at SAIT.